conor-gaughan/ga-project-one/README.md

   - Functions

 - scroll events
-- Lookup functions: When looping over an object with `Object.entries()` I needed to dynamically update the HTML with that information.
-Once you use `Object.entries()` you can then use map since it turns it into an array.

-- ## `Lookup Functions`
+- Lookup functions: The object that was provided from the API didn't get me descriptive enough keys for end users to understand.
+Therefore, I needed to use a lookup function, `Object.entries()`, and `.map()` to provide the right informatiot.

 ### Functions